jforseth210/podcastinayearplayer/README.md

 git clone https://github.com/jforseth210/podcastinayearplayer
 ```

-If you have IntelliJ IDEA installed, click File > Open, navigate to the installed directory, and click the green play button in the top right.
+If you have IntelliJ IDEA installed, click File > Open, navigate to the installed directory, select app, trust project, and click the green play button in the top right.
 You can also use gradle to run it on the command-line.